makrai/notes/sogaard16-repeval-fmri-eye.md

 * word associations norms
   * critiques of their usage (Faruqui+ (2016); Batchkarov+ (2016); Chiu+ (2016))
   * problem with word association norms is inadequacy (and statistical power):
-    They conflate several types of similarity, e.g., synonymy and antonymy, and they are culture-specific
+    They conflate several types of similarity, eg, synonymy and antonymy, and they are culture-specific
   * The hypothesis is that our mental lexicon is organized as a undirected, colored, weighted network,